A Social Enterprise

 Amy (Wu) Stratton

 Amy (Wu) Stratton is the founder of MyAsianVoice LLC (“MAV”) since 2021.
-Amy has over 20 years of experience in Financial Services (from Investment Management, Capital Markets, to Wall Street).
-Prior to founding MAV, she worked at Citigroup for over 15 years in various finance and client coverage roles starting from Treasury to later Senior Markets Origination.
-Before joining Citigroup, she worked at Verizon, as a member of Verizon’s investment team that managed its corporate pension plan.
-Amy earned her MBA from NYU Stern and BBA from Pace University.
+Amy has over 20 years of combined experience in investment management, banking, and entrepreneurship.
+Prior to founding MAV, she spent over 15 years at Citigroup having held positions in Treasury, Equities, Markets Relationship Management, and Senior Markets Origination.
+Prior to Citigroup, she served as a member of Verizon’s investment team that oversaw the firm’s $60 billion corporate pension plan.
+Amy holds an MBA from NYU Stern and a BBA from Pace University.

 Why She Cares

-Amy’s lived experience as a Chinese immigrant growing up in Brooklyn, NY in the 80s and 90s to later entering the elite business world as a banker gives her perspective and understanding of the various socioeconomic issues and challenges faced by Asian Americans today.
+Amy’s lived experience as a Chinese immigrant growing up in Brooklyn, NY in the 80s and 90s to working in the elite business world as a banker gives her perspective and understanding of the various socioeconomic issues and challenges faced by Asian Americans today.

-Her and other Asian women’s lived experiences in and out of the workplace all share the familiar story of invisibility and under-resourcing.
-Amy founded MyAsianVoice as a national solution to the growing need by government and institutions for disaggregated data, and the growing need by Asian females for visibility, intersectional news, and resources.
+Her and other Asian professionals’ lived experiences in and out of the workplace all share the familiar story of invisibility and under-resourcing.
+Amy founded MyAsianVoice as a national solution to the growing need by government and institutions for disaggregated data, and the growing need for Asian visibility, intersectional news, and resources.